Timeline of events associated with Anonymous: Attack on the Mexican Army website

 On January 13, 2013, the SEDENA (the Mexican Army) website was penetrated by the Anonymous branch in Mexico, and all the information found on the vulnerable servers was disclosed (including usernames and passwords).
 The content of the site was changed for a video with images of the riots that occurred during Peña Nieto's presidential inauguration (on December 1, 2013), and a voice in the background pronounces the Zapatista manifesto.

-The reason behind this attack was a retaliation against what they call the return of an oppressive government imposed by electoral fraud.
+The reason behind the attack was in retaliation for what they called the return of an oppressive government imposed by electoral fraud.

 Aaron Swartz Suicide

 In January 2013, the group attacked and defaced the United States Sentencing Commission website turning it into a game page repeatedly after which traffic to the website made it crash following the suicide of Reddit co-founder and activist Aaron Swartz.
 Swartz was accused of stealing materials from the Massachusetts Institute of Technology with intent to distribute them freely.